-At Good Leadership Enterprises, you have choices – coaches with corporate, private, and small business experience.
+When it’s time to choose your coaches, you have choices.
+You’ll find coaches with corporate, private, and small business experience.
 For profit and non-profit – Midwest, East and West Coast.
-And more than half of the coaches have international experience.
+And most have international experience.

 It’s less about whether your coach has “walked in your shoes before,” and more about choosing a good coach.
-CEOs, business owners, executives, and emerging leaders expect three things from their coach:
+Industry data show how CEOs, business owners, executives, and emerging leaders get the best results when they find three things from their coach:

 Can understand how my business works

-Knows how to be straightforward, honest, and can motivate powerful people like me
+Knows how to motivate powerful people like me

 Will help me get people working together, better on the highest priorities